Hoklo chauvinism

-Hoklo chauvinism is a phenomenon that emerged during the tangwai movement, characterized by the view or prejudice that only Hoklo Taiwanese are true Taiwanese.
-Hoklo chauvinists tend to either not recognize or disregard other ethnic groups in Taiwan as part of Taiwan's core identity; they tend to deny the 'indigenous' of Taiwanese indigenous peoples or characterize Waishengren as 'foreign invaders'.
+Hoklo chauvinism (福佬沙文主義 (Hok-ló sa-bûn chú-gī, Fúlǎo shāwén zhǔyì)) refers to the perspective in Taiwan that asserts the identity, language, and culture of Hoklo Taiwanese as the primary or sole legitimate representation of "Taiwanese" identity.
+This ideology often overlooks or marginalizes the historical and cultural contributions of other groups, such as Hakka Taiwanese, Waishengren, and Taiwanese Indigenous peoples.
+Critics argue that this mindset can alienate other ethnic members of Taiwanese society by equating "Taiwanization" solely with "Hokloization".

 Origins and analysis

 The emergence of Hoklo chauvinists within Taiwanese society may be linked to mass movements in its historical context.
 Wang Fu-chang, a scholar at the Institute of Sociology of Academia Sinica, noted that in the mid-1980s, the primary function of the mass movements within the political opposition led by the Democratic Progressive Party (DPP)—aimed at countering the Kuomintang (KMT)'s Chinese nationalism—was “to establish and disseminate a set of 'ethnic myths' supporting Taiwanese nationalism.".
 According to Wang's observation, "the opposition movement sought to shape the identity of 'Taiwanese people' within these mass action contexts; the enemy responsible for the current decline of the Taiwanese nation was the foreign regime, the 'Kuomintang'; only by removing the Kuomintang from power could Taiwanese people restore their national glory.
 He notes that the context of most mass activities, whether intentionally designed or unintentionally evolved, reinforces this notion.
 Wang further observes that in language usage, opposition activists typically refer to Hoklo people as "Taiwanese people" and the Republic of China's mainlanders as “Beijingese people."
 During rallies, when rare speakers failed to deliver speeches in "Taiwanese language" (Taiwanese Hokkien, not the Taiwanese indigenous language) without apologizing to the audience, listeners often pressured them to switch by booing, shouting, causing disturbances, or walking out.
 The DPP has shaped this distinctive linguistic norm through interactions with the public during multiple mass events.
 Within the DPP's promoted Taiwanese nationalism discourse, "Taiwanese language," meaning Hokkien, is positioned as the language of the "Taiwanese nation-state."
 Additionally, these mass events frequently feature extensive use of Hokkien-language songs to amplify the atmosphere.